N-Wouda/ALNS/README.md

 ### Examples
 The `examples/` directory features some example notebooks showcasing how the ALNS library may be used.
-Of particular interest are,
+These include:

 - The travelling salesman problem (TSP), [here][2].
 We solve an instance of 131 cities to within 2.1% of optimality, using simple